SCRT-HQ/VaporShell/docs/glossary/New-VSEC2SecurityGroup.md

----
-layout: glossary
-title: New-VSEC2SecurityGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2SecurityGroup

 ## SYNOPSIS
-Adds an AWS::EC2::SecurityGroup resource to the template
+Adds an AWS::EC2::SecurityGroup resource to the template.
+Specifies a security group.
+To create a VPC security group, use the VpcId: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html#cfn-ec2-securitygroup-vpcid property.

 ## SYNTAX